Design Decision: The scalability and economics of delivering Citrix DaaS on Azure

 If your typical user’s applications are CPU-intensive and do not require significant memory to run, the most cost-efficient performance is the F series.
 Select the F series when you need excellent CPU response times and do not require a significant amount of memory.
 If your user’s applications consume a fair amount of memory, use one of the D instance types depending on how much extra memory per core is required for your user’s environment.

 What is the most cost-effective instance type in the most efficient family?

 When we completed the broad test across families, we expected a single series to be a clear leader.
 However the results ended up convincing us that the two best instance families for extra testing were the D series and the F series when tested with standard HDD storage.
 The next step was to test the specific sizes ranging between 2 and 16 vCPUs within the D_v2 and FS_v2 families.
-The results of these tests are shown below.
+The results of these tests: